Untangling Graphs on Surfaces: Proof of Theorem for the remaining cases

-\begin{lemma} Let $Q$ be a canonical polygonal schema of the torus.
-Let $\loopgraph$ be a loop graph and $\lambda$ be a sparse drawing of $\loopgraph$ in $Q$.
-We can decide whether $\lambda$ can be untangled in $O(|\lambda|)$ time.
-If so, we can compute the cyclic ordering of the loops around each vertex of an embedding $\lambda'$ of $\loopgraph$ homotopic to $\lambda$. \end{lemma} \begin{proof} We claim that we can assume, without loss of generality, that $\loopgraph$ is connected and contains at most three loops.
-Indeed, if $(\loopgraph,\lambda)$ can be untangled, each connected component of~$\loopgraph$ has at most three loops (by Euler's formula) and if it has at least two loops, then by sparsity every embedding of that connected component cuts the torus into a disk.
-Thus, either the conclusion of our claim holds, or $\loopgraph$ has several connected components, each made of a single loop.
-These loops must be pairwise freely homotopic, because otherwise they cannot be untangled; but then $(\loopgraph,\lambda)$ can be untangled if and only if its restriction to a single connected component of~$\loopgraph$ can be untangled (and in that case the rotation systems are trivial).
-All these tests take linear time.
+\begin{proof} We claim that we can assume, without loss of generality, that $\loopgraph$ is connected and contains at most three loops.
+Indeed, if $(\loopgraph,\lambda)$ can be untangled, then each connected component of~$\loopgraph$ has at most three loops (by Euler's formula) and if it has at least two loops, then by sparsity every embedding of that connected component cuts the torus into a disk.
+Thus, either the conclusion of the claim holds, or $\loopgraph$ has several connected components, each made of a single loop.
+These loops must be pairwise freely homotopic, because otherwise they cannot be untangled; but then $(\loopgraph,\lambda)$ can be untangled if and only if its restriction to a single connected component of~$\loopgraph$ can be untangled, and a weak embedding of this single loop would immediately provide a weak embedding of $\loopgraph$ (and in that case the rotation systems are trivial).
+All this takes linear time.
 This proves the claim.

-Recall (see, e.g., Farb and Margalit~\cite[Section~1.2.3]{fm-pmcg-12}) that the homotopy class $(u_1,u_2)$ contains a simple closed curve if and only if $\gcd(|u_1|,|u_2|)=1$, and that the homotopy classes $(u_1,u_2)$ and~$(v_1,v_2)$ have geometric intersection number $|u_1v_2-u_2v_1|$ (the minimum number of intersections of curves in their free homotopy classes).
-We discuss according to the number of loops in~$\loopgraph$.